cacttus/Loft/notes.md

-﻿
-* Use normal map we got from texturecollection in megatex
-* bind this to the shader
-* careate default normal map texture in case there is no normal map (technically, this is very easy as we already did this with white texture.)

-Multiple material textures, purposeful, given the material Renderer::render m.texture.bind

-WO - PVS for objects and globs
+﻿WO - PVS for objects and globs
      textures for glob meshs.
      destroy globs.